 Are your children trying to talk a lot?
 Do you plan to strengthen their stock of words with some new English words?

-If you are thinking that it is essential to strengthen the communication skills of your young companions, then you must start teaching them some new English words at an early age to help them have a vast and strong vocabulary.
+If you are thinking that it is essential to improve the communication skills of your little companions, then you must start showing them some new English words at an early age to help them have a vast vocabulary.

-If you feel the same way, then, let us talk about some interesting 9 letter words that start with the letter C.
+If you feel the same way, then, let us talk about some interesting 9 letter words that start with the letter I.

 Here we go…